SAP-samples/sap-community-activity-badges/srv/doc/README.md

 ![Example Showcase Badges Card](../images/demo1.png)

-You can also add the URL parameter `png=true` if you want to recieve a png image file instead of the default svg
+You can also add the URL parameter `png=true` if you want to receive a png image file instead of the default svg

 Example: [/showcaseBadges/your.SCN.ID?png=true](./showcaseBadges/your.SCN.ID?png=true)